SebMouren/command-line-api-wiki/Home.md

 ## Our goal

-_Give your user's a great experience with your .NET command line applications - while letting you focus on the great application you're writing._
+_Give your users a great experience with your .NET command line applications - while letting you focus on the great application you're writing._

 or perhaps more simply